 See what 70+ lenders will offer your business.

-Here's something most people don't expect: used equipment can be easier to finance with bad credit than new equipment.
+Here's something most people don't expect: used equipment can be easier to finance with a limited credit history than new equipment.

 Why?
 Because the lender can verify the resale value right now.
 A used $45K alignment machine has comps on the secondary market.
 They know exactly what it's worth if they need to repossess it.
 A brand-new $45K machine?
 It depreciates the moment you plug it in.